 The directors have prepared a base case forecast which indicates that the group will be able to meet its liabilities as they fall due and meet lending covenants for a period of at least 12 months from the approval of the financial statements.
-These projections anticipate only a moderate increase in trade, mainly over periods where trading was subdued or unusually supressed in the preceding year.
+These projections anticipate only a moderate increase in trade, mainly over periods where trading was subdued or unusually suppressed in the preceding year.

-Given the uncertainties outlined above the directors have considered a foreseeable severe downside scenario with the group impacted by significantly reduced trade and diminished margins, similar in quantum to the 20% reduction in sales seen over the Omicron period between late November 2021 and February 2022.
-Through a combination of reduced capital expenditure and cost reduction, the directors believe that impacts of this magnitude would not leave the group with cash shortages, and that lending covenants would continue to be met.
+Given current economic headwinds, in particular the rising cost of living, the directors have considered a foreseeable severe downside scenario with the group impacted by significantly reduced trade over a prolonged period through to May 2024.
+The group has modelled a 20% reduction in sales in those restaurants which had been opened before August 2022 period end, which equates to an overall reduction of 9% when including restaurants opened or planned to open subsequently.
+The 20% reduction in sales that has been modelled is as severe as that which was seen over the Omicron period between late November 2021 and February 2022.
+Through a combination of reduced capital expenditure and cost reduction the directors believe that impact of this magnitude would not leave the group with cash shortages, and that lending covenants would continue to be met.

-The group was fully supported by its significant shareholder and lenders throughout the 2020-2022 pandemic, with additional funding provided and waivers granted where required.
-The significant shareholder has confirmed that if necessary financial support would be made available to the group over the twelve-month period following approval of the financial statements in the event of any severe downturn.
+The group's significant shareholder has confirmed that if necessary financial support would be made available to the group over the twelve-month period following approval of the financial statements in the event of any severe downturn.